artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 }
 ```

-You should analyze and explain the cache's behavior in detail, using screenshots from the simulator to assist you.
+You should analyze and explain the cache's behavior in detail, adding screenshots from the simulator.

 a.
 Analyze the changes made to the code compared to the one from the worksheet exercise.